luclemo/decodemtl-front-end/README.md

 # DecodeMTL StyleGuide

-This is living styleguide of front-end code for the DecodeMTL website.
+This is living styleguide for the DecodeMTL website.

 ## Getting started